Pakistan Awami Tehreek: Political history

 PAT chief Dr Muhammad Tahir-ul-Qadri announced the establishment of PAT on 25 May 1989 in a public meeting at Mochi Gate, Lahore.

-From 1989 to 1993, Qadri continuously worked as an opposition leader and trying to indicate the government's mistakes and to suggest ways for improving the situation in the political, educational, and economical fields.
+From 1989 to 1993, Qadri worked as an opposition leader to highlight the government's mistakes, and to propose changes in political, educational, and economical fields.
 In 1991, PAT and Tehrik-e-Nifas-e-Fiqh-e-Jafria (Moosavi Faction) signed a 'Communique of Unity' to promote social and religious harmony.
-In another move, PAT for the first time in the political history of Pakistan, introduced an idea of "working relationship" between the three national political forces, PAT, TNFJ and Tehreek-e-Istaqlal.
+In another move, PAT, for the first time in the political history of Pakistan, introduced an idea of "working relationship" between the three national political forces, PAT, TNFJ, and Tehreek-e-Istaqlal.

-In 1992, he presented a complete working plan for interest-free banking in Pakistan covering all kinds of national and international transaction which was recognized and appreciated by all sections of the society including industrial and banking professionals.
+In 1992, Qadri put forward an extensive working plan for interest-free banking in Pakistan, covering both national and international banking; it was met with widespread recognition and approval, and had supporters even among industrial and banking professionals.

 Elections 1990

-PAT fielded candidates throughout the country in the general elections held one year soon after its establishment.
-The party could not win any seat in these elections but the polls served as a means for promotion of its message across the country.
+PAT fielded candidates throughout the country in the general elections held one year after its establishment.
+The party failed to win any seats, but received enough votes to demonstrate support and to spur promotion across the country.